OpenGATE/Gate/docs/generating_and_tracking_optical_photons.rst

 LUT Davis Model
 ~~~~~~~~~~~~~~~

 **Please Note:** Necessary modifications in Geant4 are not implemented until Summer 2017.
 The user can manually modify the Geant4 code.
-Find detailed instructions here: Enabling LUT Davis Model
+Find detailed instructions here: :ref:`enabling_lut_davis_model-label`

 Available in GATE V8.0 is a model for optical transport called the LUT Davis model [Roncali& Cherry(2013)].
 The model is based on measured surface data and allows the user to choose from a list of available surface finishes.
 Provided are a rough and a polished surface that can be used without reflector, or in combination with a specular reflector (e.g. ESR) or a Lambertian reflector (e.g. Teflon).
 The specular reflector can be coupled to the crystal with air or optical grease.
 Teflon tape is wrapped around the crystal with 4 layers.